Opioid Crisis Blamed For Sharp Increase In Accidental Deaths In U.S.

 Accidental deaths in the United States rose significantly in 2016, becoming the third-leading cause of fatalities for the first time in more than a century – a trend fueled by the steep rise in opioid overdoses, the National Safety Council reports.

 Accidents — defined by the council as unintentional, preventable injuries — claimed a record 161,374 lives in 2016, a 10 percent increase over 2015.
-They include motor vehicle crashes, falls, drowning, chocking and poisoning, a category that encompasses accidental overdoses.
+They include motor vehicle crashes, falls, drowning, choking and poisoning, a category that encompasses accidental overdoses.

 NSC said in a statement, "The unprecedented spike [in accidental deaths] has been fueled by the opioid crisis.
 Unintentional opioid overdose deaths totaled 37,814 from drugs including prescription opioid pain relievers, heroin, and illicitly-made fentanyl."